daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 -Press Y to confirm the change and wait for it to finish.

 That's the certificate replaced in vCenter, you can now go to the web client url and you will see no certificate error :)

-In the next step we configure VMCA to issue certificates with the right properties.
+In the next step we make VMCA issue certificates with the correct properties.

 ## 5. Renew the solution users and Hosts certificates with the correct attributes.

 ### Renew solution users certificates

--Start certificate-manager again and choose Option 6 > Press Y to reconfigure > Answer the prompt the same way we did earlier on.
+-Start certificate-manager again and choose Option 6

--Press Y again to confirm the certificate regeneration and wait for it to finish, it can take some time.
-Monitor the prompt to make sure no error appears.
-If you get an error it might be because you made a mistake filling it in, remember the Hostname field can only take ONE record regardless of what the tool says.
+-Press Y to generate all certificates using configuration file and enter your creds.

+-Answer N to not reconfigure certool.cfg and answer Y to continue the operation.

 That's now the solution certificates replaced by proper ones that you and your (paranoid) PKI team can identify, sweet.

-But if you log on vCenter you still won't get the beloved green lock icon in the url bar.
-It is because the VMCA is not known by your client, hence not trusted.
-In the next step we will retrieve it and deploy it via GPO.

 ### Renew hosts certificates

+-In vCenter right click on your hosts > "Certificate" > "Refresh CA certificates"

 -In vCenter right click on your hosts > "Certificate" > "Renew certificate"

-That's it, your hosts now have certificates with the fields specified previously.
+That's it, your hosts now have certificates issued by "xav.lab-VMCA" with the fields specified previously.
+It might sound silly but in security sensitive environments it can make the difference.

+However if you log on the web UI of a host you still won't get the beloved green lock icon in the url bar.
+It is because the certificate is issued by VMCA which is not known by your client, hence not trusted.
+In the next step we will retrieve it and deploy it via GPO.

 ## 6. Make the VMCA a trusted root CA (the holy green lock).